awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshootrdp.md

  **Document Steps**

-1. aws:assertAwsResourceProperty \- Check if the instance is a Windows instance
+1. aws:assertAwsResourceProperty \- Check if the instance is a Windows Server instance

 1. aws:assertAwsResourceProperty \- Check if the instance is a managed instance